 top of page

-1. Legal Context
+Legal Context of GCC Factories

-The DEL issues the GCC Factories in mechanical or electrical engineering.
-The GCC Factories is specifically for persons with a mechanical or electrical engineering qualification.
+The DEL issues the GCC Factories specifically for individuals with mechanical or electrical engineering qualifications.

 Text listing certificates of competency issued by the Department of Labour: Mechanical and Electrical Engineer (Factories).